jvde-github/AIS-catcher/README.md

 Most external programs will not be able to accept this JSON packaged NMEA strings.
 It is a way to transfer received messages between AIS-catcher instances without losing meta data like the timestamp, ppm correction and signal level.
 These are not captured in the standard NMEA strings.
 - **Writing AIS to PostgreSQL**: The setup is fairly flexible and can be tailored to the particular needs.
 See below for more details.

-### Experimental Branche
+### Experimental Branche: GPS, multiple receivers and plot station location on map

 There is an experimental branch that allows to run with multiple receivers.
 For example, one dongle for channel A+B and one dongle for channel C+D. To use, follow the normal build instructions but clone with:
 ```
 git clone https://github.com/jvde-github/AIS-catcher.git -b multiple
 ```
+To build follow the instruction as per normal below.

-Then you can use a command like:
+Two run with two receivers you can use a command like:
 ```
 AIS-catcher -d serial1 -v -d serial2 -c CD -v -N 8100
 ```

-Furthermore, the webserver can share the location of the station with the front end so it will be displayed on the map:
+There are a few other options that together can provide some interesting new functionality.
+Firstly, the webserver can share the location of the station with the front-end so it will be displayed on the map:
 ```
 AIS-catcher -N 8100 share_loc on
 ```
-This is switched off by default for privacy reasons in case the webclient is shared externally.
+This option is switched off by default for privacy reasons in case the webclient is shared externally.
-The NMEA decoder accepts NMEA lines from a GPS device (GPGLL and GPGGA):
+And secondly The NMEA decoder accepts NMEA lines from a GPS device (NMEA lines GPRMC, GPGLL and GPGGA):
 ```
 echo '$GPGGA, 161229.487, 3723.2475, N, 12158.3416, W, 1, 07, 1.0, 9.0, M, , , , 0000*18' | ./AIS-catcher -r txt .
 ```
-GPS coordinates will be used to set the location of the station.
+These GPS coordinates will be used to set the location of the station.
 In this way the station can be visualized and tracked while on the move.

 All this now allows the following command:
 ```
 AIS-catcher -r txt /dev/serial/by-id/usb-u-blox_AG_-_www.u-blox.com_u-blox_7_-_GPS_GNSS_Receiver-if00 -x 192.168.1.235 4002 -N 8100 share_loc on
 ```
-The first receiver reads from a GPS device connected, the second receiver reads AIS NMEA lines at port 4002 coming from another instance of AIS-catcher.
+The first receiver (`-r txt ...`) reads from a GPS device that is connected and emits NMEA lines.
+The second receiver (`-x`) reads AIS NMEA lines at port 4002 coming from another instance of AIS-catcher.
 The station is now plotted on the map with the location as provided by the GPS coordinates.
 The web-page has the ability to fix the center of the map on the location of the receiving station.

 This functionality is new so reporting of bugs is appreciated.
-You can check whether you are running the experimental version by
+You can check whether you are running the experimental version by entering:
 ```
 AIS-catcher -h
 ```
-and the first line should be `AIS-catcher (build Mar 12 2023) v0.44-multiple-branche`.
+and checking that the first line reads `AIS-catcher (build Mar 12 2023) v0.44-multiple-branche`.

 ## Usage
 ````